7 Mistakes to Avoid When Selling Your Business

 You may have built your business because there is nothing you won’t or can’t do.
 However, if you grew the business to a significant size ($5 million+), you certainly realized along the way that you need other people to help (and, even if your business is smaller, I hope you recognize this fact!).
 Even if you can do everything, there are some things other people can do better and your time is limited.
 It’s just not possible to grow beyond a certain point without a good team.

-When you are selling your company, it’s similar situation, especially if your company is worth anything more than a few hundred thousand dollars.
+When you are selling your company, it’s a similar situation, especially if your company is worth anything more than a few hundred thousand dollars.
 For very small businesses, the DIY approach may get the job done and you don’t have a lot of budget for experts.
 I understand that, just be cautious.
 And, with companies in the upper main street range and beyond, don’t be, as my mom used to say, “penny-wise and pound-foolish.”

 While you may be an expert at running your business, you probably aren’t an expert at selling it.
 It’s always good to get a broker involved to get a good price for your business.
 Yes, not hiring a broker will save you the 10% or so (maybe a little more for very small businesses and less for companies selling in the million dollars+ range) you’ll pay them, but hiring them could easily increase the price and it will almost certainly increase the ease and likelihood of getting the sale closed.